-Ranked faculty, lecturers, and senior lecturers are full voting members of the faculty and have all of the rights and responsibilities of faculty as described in Sections Two.
-III. and IV. of this handbook.
+Ranked faculty, lecturers, and senior lecturers are full voting members of the faculty and have all of the rights and responsibilities of faculty as described in the Faculty Personnel Policies section under Faculty Responsibilities and Professional Growth and Development sections of this handbook.

 Adjunct faculty have no voting privileges in the conducting of faculty business.

 The following administrators have ex-officio voting membership in the faculty: University President, Vice Presidents, Associate Provost for ISS, University Pastor, the Registrar, and the Director of Athletics.